 Warranty Costs.
 We provide limited warranties for parts and labor at no cost to our customers within a specified time period after the sale.
 The warranty terms are typically from one to five years.
 Our warranties are of an assurance-type and come standard with all our products to cover repair or replacement should a product not perform as expected.
 Our warranties are not a separate performance obligation and no transaction price is allocated to it.
 Provisions for estimated expenses related to product warranties are made at the time products are sold.
-These estimates are established using historical information about the nature, frequency and average cost of warranty claims settlements as well as product manufacturing and recovery from suppliers.
-Management actively studies trends of warranty claims and takes action to improve product quality and minimize warranty costs.
-We estimate the actual historical warranty claims coupled with an analysis of unfulfilled claims to record a liability for specific warranty purposes.
-Our product warranty obligations are included in other accrued liabilities in the balance sheets.
-As of June 30, 2020, and December 31, 2019, we had accrued a liability for warranty reserve of \$375 and \$375, respectively.
-Management believes that the warranty accrual is appropriate; however, actual claims incurred could differ from original estimates, requiring adjustments to the accrual.
+These estimates are established using historical information about the nature, frequency and average cost of warranty claim settlements as well as product manufacturing and recovery from suppliers.
+Management actively studies trends of warranty claims and takes action to improve product quality and minimize warranty obligations are included in other accrued liabilities in the balance sheets.
+As of September 30, 2020, and December 31, 2019, we had accrued a liability for warranty reserve of \$375 and \$375, respectively.
+Management believes that the warranty acrual is appropriate; however, actual claims inclured could differ from original estimates, requiring adjustments to the accrual.
 We do not provide any service warranties to its customers that require to be accounted for as a separate performance obligation.